alexey-savchenko/GenerateLocalizable/README.md

 term_key_1 | Language 1 translation of term | Language 2 translation of term | Language 3 translation of term
 term_key_2 | Language 1 translation of term | Language 2 translation of term | Language 3 translation of term

+Language 1, Language 2 etc. are language codes relative to ISO 639-1 (en for English, fr for French etc.).

 **Important!** Make sure the sheet that contains localizations has name `Sheet1`.

 You will need an `ID` of your Google spreadsheet.
 You can obtain it from url while spreadsheet is open: